vietwillnguyen/vietwillnguyen.github.io/content/about.md

 - Raised $120k in pre-seed funding for a freight matching logistics platform valued at $1M from Antler.
 - Led technical validation including market research, competitive analysis, for over 10+ pilot user interviews.
-- Designed system architecture MVP v0 for multi-sided marketplace connecting shippers and freight carriers.
+- Designed system architecture and MVP v0 for multi-sided marketplace connecting shippers and freight carriers.

 ---